MohamedRadwan-DevOps/devops-step-by-step/faq.md

 ## What if I raised a Pull Request (PR) and it is not accepted?
-If it’s not accepted without any comments, it means you failed to provide any value compared to the time of the feedback need to you, therefore always do a PR which has small changes and learn how to provide small values first.
-Just think if you can really provide a value, no one will reject that value even if it’s very small but if your PR has many changes and the feedback will take long time to report it to you than to do the task itself, probably you will not receive a feedback.
+If it’s not accepted without any comments, it means you failed to provide any value compared to the time needed to provide a feedback for you, therefore always do a PR which has small changes and learn how to provide small values first.
+Just think if you can really provide a value, no one will reject that value even if it’s very small but if your PR has many changes and the feedback will take long time to explain and report it to you than to do the task itself, probably you will not receive a feedback.
-E.g. if you correct a spelling mistake in few words or fix broken links and raise a PR, no one will reject that 😊 So, again, always do a small PR and learn from the feedback for your mistakes.
+E.g. if you correct a spelling mistake in few words or fix broken links and raise a PR, no one will reject that 😊

+So, again, always do a small PR and learn from the feedback from your mistakes.

-## What is needed to contributor to community?
+## What is needed to contributor to the community?
 You need to learn the culture of the community, some of that as the following:
-- Honest and transparent.
+- Honest and transparent
 - Contributor vs. Consumer
 - Initiative and Proactive vs. reactive
 - Actions vs. suggestions